 Did you know you could split a single post up into different web pages by just typing <!--nextpage--> in your post?
-Called the Page-Link tag, place your cursor in the spot where you want a page break to appear in your post and type <!--nextpage--> (you need to use the html-mode of the editor to do so).
+Called the Page-Link tag, place your cursor in the spot where you want a page break to appear in your post and type <!--nextpage--> (you need to use the text mode of the editor to do so).
 This technique can be used throughout a long post to make two or more pages out of a single post.
 Note: At one time there was a Next-Page quicktag button but it was deleted to reduce the clutter on the quicktag bar.

 When you view your post on your site, the multi-page links appear as links at the bottom of the generated post and usually look like:

 The default look for the page-links is shown above.
 The web page you are on isn't highlighted as a link but shown as a solid number.
 If you do only a few multi-page posts, this might be all you need to have the reader continue reading the pages in sequence.